TWUOnline/LDRS663/_pages/unit-1.md

 #### Learning Activities

-1. Self-Introduction
+Activity 1.1:  Self-Introduction
-2. Get started in GitHub
+Activity 1.2:  Get started in GitHub
-3. Readings
+Activity 1.3:  Readings
-4. Your first blog post
+Activity 1.4:  Your first blog post

+'''We can review the learning activities at the end of the unit development process to check whether the numbers and titles are correct'''

 #### References